opnfv/barometer/docs/release/userguide/feature.userguide.rst

 you will need to specify the specific paths to the header files and libraries using LIBDPDK_CPPFLAGS and LIBDPDK_LDFLAGS.
 You will also need to add the DPDK library symbols to the shared library path using ldconfig.
-Note that this update to the shared library path is not persistant (i.e. it will not survive a reboot).
+Note that this update to the shared library path is not persistent (i.e. it will not survive a reboot).

 DPDK events plugin